mulberrysymbols/mulberry-symbols/docs/README.md

 - Claire Barge, Graphics Designer - for the symbols with their adult-friendly, clear, inclusive style
 - Sandra and others - for their work in symbol colouring
 - E.A.
 Draffan and several Speech and Language Therapists for suggesting and reviewing symbols
+- Tapio Koivuniemi for the Finnish symbol names
 - Our techie [GitHub contributors](https://github.com/mulberrysymbols/mulberry-symbols/graphs/contributors)

 ## Contact